-For the past thirty years, a dedicated, passionate – yes, some might even say crazy – crew of volunteers has provided the glue that holds the New England Classic together.
+For the past 34 years, a dedicated, passionate – yes, some might even say crazy – crew of volunteers has provided the glue that holds the New England Classic together.

-These are the individuals who recruit riders, promote the event, staff the rest stops, drive the Gear Truck and support vehicles, serve as bike mechanics, design and mark 550 miles of route, manage communications, arrange the lodgings and meals, and so much more.
+These are the individuals who recruit riders, promote the event, staff the rest stops, drive the support vehicles, serve as bike mechanics, design and mark the daily routes, manage communications, arrange the lodgings and meals, and so much more.

-We quite literally could not do the NEC without our volunteers.
+We literally could not do the NEC without our volunteers.

 Riders

-During the two or seven-day ride, a volunteer’s assignment might be one of the following duties:
+On any day of the New England Classic, a volunteer’s assignment might be one of the following duties:

 • Staffing a rest stop and providing cyclists with water, Gatorade, chips, fruit and snacks;